-To the right is the bar/concession, which is open for all Intrepid festivals and presentations except Fringe, and for some non-Intrepid shows as well.
+To the right of the corridor is the bar/concession, which is open for all Intrepid festivals and presentations, and for some non-Intrepid shows as well.

 Some items that might be available for purchase are soda, water, beer, wine, cider, candy, and snacks.